ionic-jp/capacitor-plugins-docs/src/docs/stripe/google-pay/google-pay.ts.md

 import { Stripe, GooglePayEventsEnum } from '@capacitor-community/stripe';

 (async () => {
-  // Check to be able to use GooglePay on device const isAvailable = Stripe.isGooglePayAvailable().catch(() => undefined);
+  // Check to be able to use Google Pay on device const isAvailable = Stripe.isGooglePayAvailable().catch(() => undefined);
   if (isAvailable === undefined) {
-    // disable to use GooglePay
+    // disable to use Google Pay
     return;
   }